w3f/polkadot-wiki/docs/general/dev-heroes.md

 A rookie becomes a hero by continuously advocating for the technology used in the Polkadot ecosystem as well as spreading awareness and educating a broader audience about the technology.

-The technology includes but is not limited to independent Substrate chains, ink! development, and Polkadot-related tooling.
+The technology includes but is not limited to independent Substrate chains and ink! development, and Polkadot-related tooling.

 Depending on what you enjoy doing, you can become a hero by doing some of the following things: